ibm-cloud-docs/monitoring/agent/agent_events_level.md

 # Filtering events by severity
 {: #agent_events_level}

-When you delete an {{site.data.keyword.mon_full_notm}} instance, or if you want to stop collecting metrics from a source, you must uninstall the Sysdig agent from sources where it was installed as a service.
-If you deployed a Sysdig agent as a container, you must run docker commands to remove the agent.
+When you delete an {{site.data.keyword.mon_full_notm}} instance, or if you want to stop collecting metrics from a source, you must uninstall the monitoring agent from sources where it was installed as a service.
+If you deployed a monitoring agent as a container, you must run docker commands to remove the agent.
 {:shortdesc}